 What are AVID student expectations?

 AVID students are expected to maintain at least a “C” average in scholarship and citizenship, to study a minimum of two hours per night, and to enroll in college preparatory classes.
 The AVID student’s goal is to enroll in a four-year university.
+A potential AVID student must apply to the program.

 What are AVID parent expectations?